justinmahar/SublimeCSAutocompletePlus/README.md

 * Optional parameter detection
 	- Square brackets indicate optional params.
 	- Example: `methodName(var1, optionalVar2="hey, I'm optional")` will autocomplete to `classInstance.methodName(var1, [optionalVar2])`
+* Goto Definition knows types of objects methods are called on.
+Right now, it makes a guess.
+* Support for built-in types when getting the return type for a method.

 Far too many times I've installed a plugin only to be disappointed because it fell short of my expectations.
 If you feel this way, please let me know how I can make this plugin better for you and I will do my best.